-This stunning area offers so much to locals and visitors alike.
-The famous Kilnsey Crag is perhaps our most well known landmark.
-This breathtaking large limestone cliff is around 170 feet high and it attracts climbers to the area year in year out for the unique experience of climbing its challenging 40-foot overhang.
+Kilnsey Crag is perhaps our most well known landmark.
+It is a breathtaking limestone cliff around 170 feet high, which attracts climbers to the area for the challenging experience of climbing its 40-foot overhang.